aidenfmunro/HashTable/README.md

 | 8 | `ROL`                         | 5009 | 5.8   | 13.7   |
 | 9 | `FNV`                         | 5009 | 5.8   | 9.76   |

 **Conclusion** Write about dispersion more.
 FIXME.
-If the mean value is low, then the it won't be cache-friendly which is one of the reasons, the main question is finding a hash function that won't create any collisions.
-If the mean value is high, then the amount of collision will be high as well meaning that finding elements will be slower.
-PUT THIS IN THE BEGINNING

 # Part 2.
 Optimizations

-Before we start optimizing I should say that all of the tests were run with -O2 optimization flag, we're not interested in optimizing -O0 code because that's not what people use in reality & 100 samples were used for each test.
+Before we start optimizing I should say that all of the tests were run with -O2 optimization flag, we're not interested in optimizing -O0 code because that's not what people use in reality.
+100 samples were used for each test.
+FNV hash as the hash function.
+The size of the hash table is 8192, why I've chosen this number you will find out in the [modulo operation](#modulo-operator-inline-assembly) part.

 Baseline: